jshannon63/laravel-psr15-middleware/README.md

 ## Middleware Sources

-For some middleware to use, take a look at [Relay.Middleware](https://github.com/relayphp/Relay.Middleware) and [oscarotero/psr7-middlewares](https://github.com/oscarotero/psr7-middlewares).
+For some PSR-15 middleware to use, take a look at [middlewares/psr15middlewares](https://github.com/middlewares/psr15-middlewares).

 ## Contributing